How Knowledge Bases Can Help Deflect Tickets

 The optimal review cycle depends on how frequently the underlying information changes:

-- Mission-critical or frequently changing content (like security procedures or active projects): Monthly review
+• Mission-critical or frequently changing content (security procedures, active projects): monthly review